On-premises upgrade process for Pega Infinity release 8.4.1 and earlier

 - You delete the upgraded, cloned staging environment after completing all of the live environment upgrades.

 At this point, the Basic upgrade phase is complete and the Feature Adoption phase begins.
-Use the second phase for completing optional post-upgrade, recommended configuration changes, verification steps, or for adopting new features in your application using your standard DevOps process.
+Use the second phase for completing optional post-upgrade, verification steps and recommended configuration changes, or for adopting new features in your application using your standard DevOps process.